PdxCodeGuild/Programming102/labs/lab2.md

 ## 2.2

-Create a function called `remove_all` which takes in a list of numbers and a `target` number as parameters.
+Create a function called `remove_all` which takes in two parameters, `numbers` & `target`.

+The `numbers` parameter will be passed a list of numbers and the `target` parameter will be passed the number to remove from the list.

 The function will return a new list containing only the numbers that are not the `target` number.

 ```
 Numbers: [4, 5, 4, 2, 7, 4, 4, 5, 8, 10]